Remi61/Remi61/README.md

 Beginner in programming
 -   HTML
 -   CSS
--   Pythgon
+-   Python

-You can contact me there : remichristophe@gmail.com 📫
+You can contact me there : remichristophe3@gmail.com 📫

 I passed my bac pro Digital Systems with high honours at Condé-en-Normandie.